moayed-abdalla/Recipe_Almanac/DIAGNOSTIC_GUIDE.md

 - Policies may be corrupted or hidden

 **Solution**:
-1. **Use the fix script**: Run `fix-recipe-images-policies.sql` which automatically drops existing policies before creating new ones
+1. **Use the fix script**: Run `fix-recipe-image-policies.sql` which automatically drops existing policies before creating new ones
 2. **Manual fix**: Run this SQL to drop all recipe-related policies:
    ```sql
    -- Drop policies by name